The Mental Health Foundation is a registered charity.

 “Mental health is something that affects almost everyone and is a topic which needs to be addressed in New Zealand.”

-Zaimon, running the Queenstown Marathon.
+Zaimon, ran the Queenstown Marathon.

 "This cause is very close to our hearts.
 Most families are affected by mental illness at some point, and recently it was ours."

-Dyson Family, running the Auckland Marathon.
+Dyson Family, ran the Auckland Marathon.

 "I’ve accepted the challenge; I’m fundraising to show my support for anyone struggling with mental health issues, their families and friends."